Shockwave Therapy vs. Acoustic Wave for ED: Not All Shockwave Therapy is the Same

 During shockwave therapy for ED, we deliver this focused and concentrated energy to areas in your penis with poor blood flow.
 The speed of the energy enables it to pass harmlessly through your outer erectile tissues, penetrating deep inside where blood vessel and soft tissue degeneration exists.
 This consistent and focused exposure to these energy levels activates the growth of new blood vessels and tissue in the area on a cellular level.

 Our shockwave therapy treatments take 25-30 minutes, don’t require numbing creams or anesthesia, and are completely painless.

 Unfortunately, many providers now offer ED treatments using untested devices with inadequate energy levels that don’t provide the same results as shockwave therapy.
+This includes shockwave therapy for ed at home.
 It’s easy to identify these procedures because they often have the term “wave” in their name, like: